MadibaGroup/2024-zkFBA/K Drafts/Full_Noir_Rust_Comparison.md

 ### The numbers side by side

-Noir figures come straight from `~/zk_fba_noir/PROTOCOL_DESIGN_AND_RESULTS.md`'s results table.
+Noir figures come straight from our results table.
 Rust figures come from this document's own benchmark run above (single-run trace for the per-phase breakdown, Criterion medians for end-to-end).